sonertari/SSLproxy/README.md

 proxyspec are enabled.
 Otherwise, all log actions are disabled, and filtering rules should enable them specifically.

+Macro expansion is supported.
+The `Define` option can be used for defining macros to be used in filtering rules.
+Macro names must start with a `$` char.
+The macro name must be followed by words separated with spaces.

-You can append an asterisk `*` to site field of filtering rules for substring matching.
+You can append an asterisk `*` to the site field of filtering rules for substring matching.
 Otherwise, the filter searches for an exact match with the site field in the rule.

+The order of filtering rules is important.
 The order of from, to, and log parts is not important.
 The order of log actions is not important.

 If the UserAuth option is disabled, only client IP addresses can be used in the from part of filtering rules.